charisse-xu/opensim/README.md

 ## Requirements

-OpenSim only officially supports python 3.7 through 3.10, so you will need to have one of these versions installed.
+This only works with Python 3.10.
 You can download python from the [official python website](https://www.python.org/downloads/).
 If you use Anaconda, you can also create an environment with the required python version.
-There is a chance that OpenSim will work with other versions of python, but it is not guaranteed.

 ## Installation

 To install OpenSimRT, clone the repository and install the required dependencies.